rajbos/rajbos.github.io/_posts/2019-09-25-Installing-dotnet-core-tools-preventing-errors-in-your-azure-pipelines.md

 ```

 Outcome:
-* if the tool is not installed, it will install the latest version
+* if the tool is not installed, it will install the latest version!

 Seems strange behavior to me, but ok...
 At least it will return an exit code of 0 and we can move along.

-If you run the command, the tool will try to upgrade to the latest version, which is what I would expect.
+If you run the command again, the tool will try to upgrade to the latest version, which is what I would expect.
 The logs do seem to indicate an interesting story...
 It seems to  reinstall that same version (given there is no newer version available)...!

 ![Result of dotnet update](/images/20190925/2019-09-25_UpdateCommandResult.png)